sodadata/tutorial-demo-project/README.md

 ## Modify your tests locally

-From the repository root, you can navigate into the `new_york_bus_breakdown` folder.
+From the repository root, you can navigate into the `workspace/new_york_bus_breakdown` folder.
 This folder is your `soda-sql` project.

 Feel free to make as many changes as you want to the `breakdowns.yml` file.
 Set up tests you would like to run on this table (see docs.soda.io).
 This project folder is kept in sync with the docker container you spun up in earlier steps.